top of page

 Q: What should I expect on my first visit?

 A: On your first visit, your physical therapist will perform an examination/evaluation to determine what deficits and/or problems you have that can be addressed by physical therapy.
-The examination/evaluation involves a thorough history, a systems review, and tests and measurements.
-Your physical therapist will make a clinical judgment then a treatment program will be developed.
+The examination/evaluation involves a thorough history, a systems review, and special tests and measurements.
+Your physical therapist will make a clinical judgment, and an individualized treatment program will be developed.
 This program will have realistic goals set by you and your therapist.
 You should allow at least one hour for your visit.

 Q: Will my insurance cover physical therapy?